 The California flying fish is the largest flying fish; it tops out at 18 inches.
 Most other types grow to lengths of about 8-12 inches.

-Young flying fishes do not resemble adults.
-Juveniles have a colorful appearance and long whiskers at the side of their mouth.
-They resemble the flowers and blossoms of the Barringtonia plant, commonly known as cornbeefwood, which provides them a natural camouflage.
+Young flying fish look very different from adults.
+Juveniles have a colorful, iridescent appearance and long whiskers at the sides of their mouth.
+They look so much like the flowers of the Barringtonia plant (also called cornbeefwood) that it gives them natural camouflage.

-Many species also have elongated pelvic fins (rear fins), and are consequently known as four-winged flying fish.
+Many species also have enlarged pelvic fins near the rear of their body.
+Because they have four wing-like fins instead of two, these are known as four-winged flying fish.